 - CRM: A Customer Relationship Management (CRM) system allows you to manage and automate customer service processes such as managing databases, purchases, refunds, claims, and more.

 - Database integration: As explained earlier, you must connect your admin panel to a data source to fulfill its functions to the max.
-You can integrate your admin panel with databases such as MongoDB, MySQL, or DynamoDB.
+You can integrate your admin panel with databases such as MySQL, or DynamoDB.

 - Admin dashboard: An admin dashboard is a sort of home page inside your admin panel that makes it easier for you to access information on your Content Management System (CMS) and where all the data on your product is displayed.
 It can show graphs, reports, revenue, user behaviors, and more as soon as you, or the administrator or authorized parties, log in.